What Keeps You Alive: Plot

-Jackie and Jules, a young married couple, are celebrating their first anniversary at a remote cabin belonging to Jackie’s family.
-Jules becomes suspicious when Jackie's childhood friend, Sarah, visits and addresses Jackie as "Megan".
-Jackie explains that she changed her name because she never liked it, and it was part of her new identity when she came out as gay.
-She gives Jules a locket containing a photo of them together, and the wives are reconciled.
-But Jules has some nagging suspicions, and she visits Sarah and her husband Daniel, who live across the lake.
-Sarah explains that Jenny, a girl who was friends with her and Jackie, accidentally drowned in the lake when they were young and expresses surprise that Jackie never mentioned this.
-Jackie later claims that she failed to mention Jenny because she believed the accident was her fault, although the police cleared her of any wrongdoing.
+Jackie and Jules, a young married couple, are celebrating their first anniversary at a remote cabin belonging to Jackie's family.
+Jules becomes suspicious when Jackie's childhood friend Sarah visits and addresses Jackie as "Megan".
+Jackie explains that she changed her name because it suits her better.
+Jackie gives Jules a locket containing a photo of them together, and they are seemingly reconciled.

+Still concerned, Jules visits Sarah and her husband Daniel, who live across the lake.
+There, she learns that Jenny, a mutual friend of Sarah and Jackie's, drowned in the lake when they were young.
+Later, when questioned, Jackie claims that she never mentioned Jenny because she believed the accident was her fault, although the police had cleared her of any wrongdoing.
 Jules embraces her wife, consoling her.
 Moments later, while admiring the view of the wilderness, Jackie shoves Jules off the edge of a cliff.

 Jackie returns to the cabin, practicing the tearful phone call she's going to make to the police when reporting Jules' death.
-However, Jules, while seriously hurt, is still alive.
+However, Jules is still alive.
 When Jackie returns to the scene and discovers that Jules is no longer there, she searches the forest for her, sobbing and begging Jules for forgiveness.
 Jules, hiding nearby, is tempted to show herself until Jackie, unaware she's being watched, reveals her concern is an act.
 Jules flees, makes it to the house, and tends to her injuries.
 She then makes it halfway across the lake on a boat before Jackie catches up to her.
 Daniel sees the pair and, despite Jackie's threats, Jules arranges for them to come for dinner that evening.